practicalseries/Mastering-GitHHub/README.md

 <!-- Figure row --> <tr>
                         <td width="600">
 <h2>Understand how it links to Git</h2>
-<p>[Git](https://git-scm.com/) is the most popular distributed version control system for tracking changes in files.
+<p><a href="https://git-scm.com/">Git</a> is the most popular distributed version control system for tracking changes in files.
 A crucial tool for collaborative software development and project management.</p>

 <p>Git is the engine behind GitHub.
 It is a fundemental component that underlies all GitHub repositories and their local copies.</p>
                         </td>